Emergent times in holographic duality: Introduction

 $\sA'$ denotes the commutant of an algebra $\sA$, i.e. the algebra of operators commuting with the algebra $\sA$.
 By type III$_1$ algebras we mean a von Neumann (vN) algebra which contains type III$_1$ factor(s).

 We use $\rt$ to denote the boundary time whose translation is generated by the Hamiltonian $H$, $\eta$ to denote the boundary time in units where the inverse temperature is $\b =2\pi$, i.e. $\eta = {2 \pi \ov \b} \rt$, and $t$ to denote the modular time.
+For a detailed description of the notational conventions used in the paper, see Appendix~\ref{app:notation}.